 - To make the skirt and boots, I just looked at other examples online and drew them–not perfect but fun!

-- Using buttons, sequins, glitter, lace, pom-poms, create fun witches’ legs, skirts, and boots
+- Using buttons, sequins, glitter, lace, and pom-poms, create fun witches’ legs, skirts, and boots

-- Purchase small brooms (Dollar Store) use on the side of the witches’ legs
+- Purchase small brooms (Dollar Store) to use on the side of the witches’ legs

 - Glue everything in place